 I had been hunting for a really great, large farm table for my space at Lucketts, but everything I was finding was just too expensive to sell at a profit.
 So, I decided to open my search to include new, solid wood tables that could be refinished to look old.
 That search yielded this newer table that had a great shape, but the shiny, orangey finish wasn’t the look I was going for.

 I tried stripping off the finish with a chemical stripper, but it only took a little bit of the shine off.
 So, we had to go to sanding.
 Kriste sanded off the finish one afternoon when it was pretty and the table could be carried outside of the studio.
 It took some time, but she was able to get it down to the raw pine boards.
 Now it looked like a brand new, unfinished table.
-I wanted it to look old and worn, so I abused it with various sharp and blunt objects…denting, dinging, scratching and poking it.
+I wanted this new table to look old and worn, so I abused it with various sharp and blunt objects…denting, dinging, scratching and poking it.

 I tried to be random with the marks, except for clusters of pinholes I made with a nail, meant to look like worm holes.